Nutritional Guide To Healthy Vegan Weight Loss

 Avoid ALL juices.
 As there is no fibre in the juice you will simply urinate 90% of the nutrients while consuming the sugars.
 Instead of juicing, make or buy fresh smoothies instead or drink water.
-But if you do have a fruit juice once in a while they don’t beat yourself up.
+But if you do have fruit juice once in a while don’t beat yourself up.

 Alcohol should be limited as much as possible.
-Personally I love a few pints of beer on a Saturday night and if it is a rare occasion when a few drinks are ok.
+Personally, I love a few pints of beer on a Saturday night and if it is a rare occasion when a few drinks are ok.
 However, if you suffer from the smallest of hangovers be mindful of the choice you make the next day.
 In an ideal world, we should consume no alcohol at all.
 However, if you like a beer now and again and you can stay fit and healthy while doing so, why not?

-Store brought plant milk can be very high in sugars and sweeteners and shouldn't be part of your weight loss plant.
+Store-brought plant milk can be very high in sugars and sweeteners and shouldn't be part of your weight loss plant.
 However, you can make your own at home.
-Using a high powered smoothy maker blend almonds or any other nut with water and hey presto you have healthy plant milk.
+Using a high-powered smoothy maker blend almonds or any other nut with water and hey presto you have healthy plant milk.

 I think you know the answer to this.
 These should be avoided at all costs even the “diet” (you see why I hate that word?) sodas should be avoided.
 “Diet” or not they are full of carcinogenic toxins that increase cancer and diabetes risk.
 However, if you have one a week or less your body is very efficient at flushing out the toxins if your lifestyle is another wise good.

-Be aware of calories, but don’t be obsessed by them.
+Be aware of calories, but don’t be obsessed with them.
 Guage your calories there's no need to militantly track them.
 Aim to hit your maintenance calories and use exercise to then go into a caloric deficit.

 When it comes to macros become your own investigator.
 Have a minimum of 50% carbohydrates but then play around from there.
 Don’t be scared to experiment.
-However like calories, if you're eating an abundance of plant foods you shouldn't need to obsess about macros too much.
+However, like calories, if you're eating an abundance of plant foods you shouldn't need to obsess about macros too much.